Who Is The "Pinterest Hand Girl" & What's Her Mani?

 Haidar now has over 813,000 followers on TikTok and 550,000 on Instagram.
 The people definitely want her nail aesthetic.
 "I think everyone who follows me does so to get more inspiration for nail designs they want to try," explains Haidar.
 She normally uses gel nail polish, because it's an easier medium to create art.
 "I can immediately cure each step and not worry about it smudging," she explains.
 But she'll use traditional nail polish as well, for anyone following along at home without a gel kit.

-Whether you're looking for a style to bring to the salon or the color to try at home, here we get into Haidar's favorite winter nail trends.
-Think of it as all your nail inspo in one place.
+Whether you're looking for a style to bring to the salon or the colour to try at home, here we get into Haidar's favourite winter nail trends.
+Think of it as all your nail inspiration in one place.

 Ribbons